zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/NEB_HiFi_Assembly/NEB_HiFi_Assembly.md

     ![Backbone](img/vector.png)

 5. Click NEW FRAGMENT.

-    a.
 It is likely that you will be generating the rest of your fragments via PCR.
 If this is the case, paste in **only the sequence to be amplified**.
 Give the sequence a name and check "Autogenerate primers."

-    b.
 Click Add.

 6. Repeat step 5 for as many fragments as necessary.
 When finished, the Build page should look something like below:

     ![Assembly](img/assembly.png)

-7. Now is our chance to add spacers or cut sites in between each fragment.
-First off, click the pencil icon (edit) on the backbone vector (in this case, pPD95.75).

-    a.
-Choose whether or not you want to regenerate the restriction sites.
+7. Now you can choose to add spacers or cut sites in between each fragment.
+Click the pencil icon (edit) on the backbone vector (in this case, pPD95.75).
+Select whether or not you want to regenerate the restriction sites.
 Generally, "Min" is the best choice, but be careful not to change the reading frame if you are assembling a fusion protein.

       ![Site Regeneration](img/site_regeneration.png)